agostbiro/blog.agostbiro.net/content/blog/2019/06/mapping-crypto-common-pitfalls/index.md

 ![Memory Dealers billboard in Santa Clara, CA advertising Bitcoin in 2011.
 ](./images/2hi6tex-1024x768.jpg)

-_Memory Dealers billboard in Santa Clara, CA advertising Bitcoin in 2011._
 _Source:_ [Post](https://forum.bitcoin.com/ama-ask-me-anything/i-m-roger-ver-the-first-bitcoin-angel-investor-ask-me-anything-t2719.html) _by Roger Ver on the Bitcoin.com forum._

 While Bitcoin's original efforts were ingenious, we must realize that companies that have existing relationships with merchants and consumers and own a direct distribution channel are in a superior strategic position to kickstart a payment network.
 The following are the best positioned players among US tech companies: